sirthirrygolooo/DDosCord/TG-README.md

 ### Some other things to know about

-You can easily convert the file in an executable but keep in mind that the targets must have python on their pc
+You can easily convert the file in an executable with any converter

 If you are using an executable version, you can dodge the requirements installation phase by adding this :